Race Rules for Everyone

 7. IMPAIRMENT: KCIBR prohibits the use of non-medicinal drugs and alcohol during participation in the event.
 Participants must not be impaired by drugs or alcohol while riding or driving on the event course.

-TO THE EVENT: Race Officials, in conjunction with the KCIBRA Board, reserve the right to make last-minute changes to the event including cancelling the event if deemed necessary for safety reasons.
+8. CHANGES TO THE EVENT: Race Officials, in conjunction with the KCIBRA Board, reserve the right to make last-minute changes to the event including cancelling the event if deemed necessary for safety reasons.
 Possible reasons could include weather, road, or wildlife conditions.
 In the event of changes or cancellations, there are no refunds available.
 Changes would be communicated as best as possible via the Race Package Pick-up, Start Line and Checkpoint announcements, and local radio media in Whitehorse and Haines.

 Regarding riders: Any changes being made to riders or the order of riders are subject to applicable change fees and must be accompanied by appropriate rider information.
-Changes to riders (team members) will not be accepted without a signed waiver for the new rider and which must be handed in at Package Pick-up.
+Changes to riders (team members) will not be accepted without a signed waiver for the new rider and which must be handed in at Package Pick-Up.

 Suggestions and Information